irods/irods_resource_plugin_s3/README.md

 -   `S3_RESTORATION_DAYS` - The number of days an object is to be restored when restoring from Glacier.
 See [RestoreObject API](https://docs.aws.amazon.com/AmazonS3/latest/API/API_RestoreObject.html).
 -   `S3_RESTORATION_TIER` - The data access tier option when restoring from Glacier.
 Valid values are "Expedited", "Standard", and "Bulk".
 The default is "Standard".
 See [RestoreObject API](https://docs.aws.amazon.com/AmazonS3/latest/API/API_RestoreObject.html).
 -   `S3_ENABLE_COPYOBJECT` - Some providers (such as Fujifilm) do not implement the CopyObject S3 API.
 If S3_ENABLE_COPYOBJECT=0, the copy will be performed via a read from source and write to destination rather than calling CopyObject.
 (Also see the note about GCS support.)
+-   `ENABLE_DIRECT_CHECKSUM_READ` - If this is set to 1, when iRODS needs to calculate the checksum on an object, it will attempt to read the checksum directly from S3 using the `GetObjectAttributes` API.
+The default is 0 (off).
+See [Enabling Direct Checksum Reads](#enabling-direct-checksum-reads-from-s3-provider) for more information.

 > Notes about virtual hosting:  When using virtual hosted request style, configure the resource path and S3_DEFAULT_HOSTNAME as you would for path request style.
 Leave the bucket name in the path and do not put the bucket name in the S3_DEFAULT_HOSTNAME.
 This is important to retain backward compatibility with objects already created using path request style.